symbiote/silverstripe-queuedjobs/docs/en/08_troubleshooting.md

 For these scenarios it's recommended to configure automatic job retries.
 The configuration includes defining the number of retries and the timing of the retry attempts.

+> [!NOTE]
+> The examples below set the configuration in PHP code, but like all configuration properties you can set this configuration in YAML if you need to - for example to retry jobs provided in a module.

 ### Basic configuration

 This configuration is recommended as a good starting point when trying to set up automatic retries.